 Context Note

-Otto von Bismarck’s 1880s accident insurance model established compensation as a social right, later copied globally — including in Australia’s 1910 and 1926 NSW Acts.
+• Otto von Bismarck’s accident insurance reforms of the 1880s established compensation as a social right later adopted globally.

 Overall, the present system is creating significant social inequality.
 It punishes someone for being injured at work.
 Despite this intense pressure on a system that is failing to keep injured people safe and inquiry after inquiry a Royal Commission has not occurred and thousands of lives are being needlessly destroyed by a system that harms.
 Women are particularly vulnerable to systemic abuse as we show throughout the documentary, Shattered.